CommanderQuazar/CommanderQuazar/README.md

 Currently design a complete home management system via Raspberry Pi.
 Subsystems include a security system, light controllers, backup power for essential home functionality, and all tied into make sketchy virtual assistant named Thrawn.

+Since the school year was online I was able to code whenever, so I designed a program called ZOOMer that automates launching/closing of virtual meetings (Teams, Zoom, Skye, etc).
+Available for Linux distros, MacOS, and Windows.
+There is a command line interface version, and a GUI built with QT.
+Now you can just chill while your day flies by!

+I am also working on a Raspberry Pi super clustor.

 <hr>

 ### What I'm Currently Learning